Mount Charleston Guide

 About

 Mount Charleston lies 35 miles northwest of Las Vegas and is comprised of several designated wilderness areas nestled within one another.
-Charleston Peak and the Spring Mountain Range are incorporated into the Mount Charleston Wilderness area and part of the larger Spring Mountain National Recreation Area, which is located within the 6.3 million acre Humbolt-Toiyabe national forest.
+Charleston Peak and the Spring Mountain Range are incorporated into the Mount Charleston Wilderness area and part of the larger Spring Mountain National Recreation Area, which is located within the 6.3 million acre Humboldt-Toiyabe national forest.

 The Mount Charleston Wilderness area is 57,441 acres of forests and mountains that stretches across the Spring Mountain Range of northern Nevada.
 Established in 1989, it protects a large bristlecone pine forest and a roaming herd of rocky mountain elk among other plant and animal species unique to the area.
 The Spring Mountain National Recreation Area consists of 316,000 acres of wilderness, and year-round recreation including camping, hiking, access to off-road trails and undeveloped areas, horseback riding, rock climbing and skiing and snowboarding in the winter months.